CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 = 1.10.12 =

-* Added the support flag for modal settings to enable aditional settings for other plugins such as vipss and avarda checkout
+* Added the support flag for modal settings to enable aditional settings for other plugins such as vipps and avarda checkout
 * Updated PDF merger package

 = 1.10.10 =